Skip to main content

 Like for the parent issue, it is also possible to edit certain fields for the child issues you want to clone.

-• Summary: Modify the summary of the child issue
+• Summary: Revise the child issue's summary.

 • Due date